jroshanjha/personal-advisor-chat-application/README.md

 # 🏥 Medical Diagnostic Tool – Offers basic diagnostic suggestions (non-clinical) using symptom analysis and AI conversation.

+# Sentiment Analysis ( Pre-Trained and Fine-Tuning )  and Name Entity Recognizations.

 # 🎨 Built a user-friendly front-end using Streamlit, supporting dynamic interaction and personalized recommendations.

 # 🔗 Seamlessly connected with Gemini API and Google Services to ensure real-time, context-aware responses across modules.